telliott99/covid/examples.md

 Features that are currently supported are given by the ``--help`` flag:

-	> p3 analyze.py -h
+    > az -h

     flags
     -h  --help      help
     -n    <int>     display the last -n values, default: 7 -N    <int>     display -N rows of data, default: 50 -c    <int>     --delta, change from x days ago, default: 1

     -a  --all       use the complete db, starting 2020-03-22 -d  --deaths    display deaths rather than cases (default) -f  --csv       format output as csv
-	-g  --graph    plot a graph of the data (not yet)
-	-m  --map      make a choropleth map (not yet)
     -o  --only      do not descend from say, US to states -p  --pop       normalize to population (this disables totals) -q  --quiet     silence output (for tests)
     -r  --rate      compute statistics (over last 7 days) -s  --sort
     -t  --totals    (only)
     -v  --verbose   debugging mode

+        --no_dates  suppress dates in row 1
+        --counties  show US by counties

     to do:
+    -g  --graph     plot a graph of the data
+    -m  --map       make a choropleth map
     -u   <int>      data slice ends this many days before yesterday

     example:
     python analyze.py -h -n 10 -sdr

     >

 Rather than use the built-in Python module for parsing the command line arguments (I find it too complicated), I rolled my own, see ``uinit.py``.